telerik/blazor-docs/components/scheduler/overview.md

 >caption The Scheduler provides the following features:

 date and view binding, navigation (consider whether they are to be separate features,aritcles, snippets).
-Maybe Slots explanations go here (see also views overview).
+Maybe Slots explanations and control over the available views go here (see also views overview).

 ## See Also